 Pedal for a Pint

-A cool new vehicle is hitting the streets in Cedar Rapids as soon as the weather warms up.
-The DoubleTree Express, a people-powered pedal bike, The bike holds a total of 14 people (21 and older only please) and can be rented for bachelor and bachelorette parties, wedding parties of team building.
+The DoubleTree Express is a people-powered pedal bike that holds a total of 14 people (21 and older only please) and can be rented for bachelor and bachelorette parties, wedding parties or team building.
 Although current Iowa state laws do not allow riders to drink or transport alcohol while on the pedal bike, riders can certainly pedal their way around downtown for a bar crawl.
 It’s equipped with Bluetooth so you can blast tunes while you ride and there’s motor assist if the pedaling becomes too tough.
 Ask the Doubletree Hotel for a suggested route or blaze your own trail.
 Call 319-731-4444.

 Want more information like this?
 Subscribe to our visitor e-newsletter.